sslab-gatech/autofz/README.md

 The output is an array and each element of the array contains the coverage (`bitmap` field) and unique bugs information and the timestamp for that record.
-By default, a new log entry in appended for every 60 seconds.
+By default, a new log entry is appended for every 60 seconds.

 To get the results based on rounds, we can use the following commands.